 Combine with another subject

-Game Design Studies is available as a 25% or 50% component through the University’s Combined Degrees scheme.
+Game Design can also be studied as a 25% or 50% component (Game Design Studies) through the University’s Combined Degrees scheme.
 It can be studied in the following combinations:

 |25% - Game Design Studies as a Minor Subject||UCAS code|